Our Future Path! A plan for a better world!

 Awareness

-Why has our government been slow to acknowledge and to do something about many of our problems?
+Why has our government been so slow to acknowledge and to do something about many of our problems?
 The main reason is that our government is being controlled by big business and special interests who have their own agendas.
 They want our government to focus on their special interests and needs.
-In fact, they may not really want us to solve some of our problems, like those with overpopulation and energy, since they are making a profit with the status quo.
+In fact, they may not really want us to solve some of our problems, like those with overpopulation and energy, since they are making big profits with the status quo.

 Politics

 Out of all the numerous forms of governments that have ever been tried over the many millennia of human history, our current democracy is usually considered to be one of the best.
-Even with the flaws in our nation’s earliest form of democracy, most of our nation’s citizens were better off than were the individuals in other countries.
+Even with the flaws in our nation’s earliest form of democracy, most of our nation’s citizens were better off than were most citizens of other countries.
 Over time, some of the early flaws in our democracy were corrected, but some of the fixes and some of our advances in technology have highlighted other flaws or have created new ones.
-Today, we are still far from having an ideal form of government.
+Hence, we are still far from having an ideal form of government.

-Not only do special interest groups, big business and the wealthy have too much control over our government, but partisan politics has also shifted many government policies and laws in extreme directions.
+Not only do special interest groups, big businesses and the wealthy have too much control over our government, but partisan politics has also shifted many government policies and laws in extreme directions.
 The basic problem is that our current form of democracy allows for a few extreme ideas to dominate our political system and does not provide for an equitable way to protect everyone’s rights nor to enforce everyone’s obligations as citizens.
-Without some changes to add the needed protections, various groups and political parties will continue to take undue advantage of our political system.
+Without some changes to add some additional safeguards and protections, various special interest groups and our larger political parties will continue to take undue advantage of our political system.

 Even if we could ensure that the majority does rule, that would not be enough to protect all those in the minority.
 The strength of our nation comes from our differences.
 Our government and political system must respect the rights of all of us to live our lives in accordance with our beliefs, so we must not allow even the majority to dictate how we all should live our lives.
 If we are not causing any undue harm to others or to our environment, then we should be able to live our lives as we choose.

-Can we make our government function in an equitable manner for everyone?
-Yes, there are several simple changes that we can make to reform our existing political system, so we would not need to create an entirely new form of government.
+Can we make our government function in a more equitable manner for everyone?
+Yes, there are several simple changes that we can make to reform our existing political system, so that it will function better for everyone.
+However, we will need to make bigger changes to ensure everyone can live their lives their way and to protect our environment and all the living creatures with whom we share this world.

 Economy

 The problem with all these old ideas is that they do not address the underlying fundamental problems that exist in our current economic system.
 With each of these old solutions, money is somehow pumped into the economy, which stimulates some additional temporary economic activity.
-Unfortunately, we rarely get a good return on our investment for the money that is spent, and any economic stimulation ends when the money runs out.
+Unfortunately, we rarely get a good return on our investment for all the money that is spent, and any economic stimulation ends when the money runs out and our government is then left in deeper debt.

 There are only so many projects that have a good enough return on investment to be worth doing, and most of those that do exist would normally be done without any government assistance.
-Of course, many of these projects do not get done, because the government often diverts the needed money towards less deserving projects that are backed by special interest groups or businesses.
+Of course, many of these projects are not done, because the government often diverts the money needed towards less deserving projects that are backed by special interest groups or businesses.

 One of the things that is preventing us from fixing our economy is excessive globalization.
 Our economy is now so heavily intertwined with and dependent on the other economies around the world that we are at the mercy of the global economy and have little real control over our own local economy.
 Problems in far off corners of the world can ripple their way through our economy.
-This effect can be greatly multiplied when a large part of a local community is dependent on a single industry.
+This effect can be greatly multiplied when a large part of a local community is dependent on a single industry that sees a downturn.

-If local communities produced a balanced mix of most of their needed necessities, then they would be better able to keep their economies functioning even if economies in other parts of the world get into trouble.
+If local communities produced a balanced mix of most of their necessities and some luxury items, then they would be better able to keep their economies functioning even if economies in other parts of the world get into trouble.
 Globalization should be limited mainly to goods that cannot be obtained locally, to luxury items, and to goods needed when the occasional disaster strikes, and the local economy temporarily cannot provide enough of those goods.

-Since productivity gains are an important part of providing for everyone’s long term prosperity, we must encourage it, and we must adjust the way we manage our employment so that workers can transition smoothly into newer and hopefully better employment.
+Since productivity gains are an important part of providing for everyone’s long term prosperity, we must encourage it, and we must adjust the way we manage our employment so that workers can, when needed, transition smoothly into newer and hopefully better employment.

 The real key to job creation and to full employment is in spreading out the workload to everyone and in ensuring that employees share in the profits from their productivity gains.
 By keeping most workers employed, even if everyone works a little less, we greatly reduce the tax burden needed to support the unemployed and give workers more free time to enjoy life or to prepare for a better job.